tedhchen/ESS-ClimateGovernance/assignments.md

 A policy memo on a climate governance issue chosen in consultation with the instructor.

 ### Scientific literature review
 A review of the scientific literature on some climate politics or governance research topic chosen in consultation with the instructor.
+This format is ideally done individually.